datatrail-jhu/05_R/manuscript/11_website.md

 ![touch and ls](images/11_website/11_R_website-6.png)

-Using the `JaneEverydayDoe` example, you can [see here](https://github.com/JaneEverydayDoe/janeeverydaydoe.github.com/tree/a5f889e3c9749720ee0435e95f77d0b4eaeea8d9) how the repository looked at this point in time.
+Using the `JaneEverydayDoe` example, you can [see here](https://github.com/JaneEverydayDoe/janeeverydaydoe.github.com/tree/a5f889e3c9749720ee0435e95f77d0b4eaeea8d9) how the repository should look at this point in the process.

 ![](images/11_website/11_R_website-7.png)